MATHS ACTION FOR MATHS TEACHERS

 The Maths Anxiety Trust aims to assist Maths teachers by offering insights and ammunition to help boost any lack of confidence in maths students.

 Some teachers may not want to admit to themselves that any of their pupils may not like maths lessons: some pupils are afraid to admit that they don’t like maths lessons.
-To check, don’t only listen to what pupils say – watch their behavior.
+To check, don’t only listen to what pupils say – watch their behaviour.

 There is a British culture of “I am no good at maths” being seen as a badge of honour.
 This damaging attitude is far more prevalent among girls than among boys.
 This seriously hampers educational achievement and subsequently has a detrimental, knock-on effect for British industry.
 Our country should be doing better.